LukeNFT/DeversiFi_Project/README.md

 This repo contains my solution for the Deversifi C++ developer coding challenge.

-Build using both Linux and MAC OS, unfortuanlty I could not get this to easily build with Windows.
+Built using both Linux and MAC OS, unfortuanlty I could not get this to easily build with Windows.

 This project uses CMake to generate the makefiles (VERSION 3.1+).